CDNResearchProject/Cache_Optimization/Demo_rig/ReadMe.md

 ```
 sudo tail -f /var/log/syslog
 ```
 Then plug in another Raspberry Pi (make sure there is no microSD in it).
 It will fail to boot.
 Ouch!
-Sorry to have wasted your time, all this was a prank!
-Hey, just joking.
+No worries.
 However the command that you executed will enable you to see the something like this
 ```
 ...
 Dec 15 14:05:30 rpinetboot dnsmasq-tftp[511]: failed sending /tftpboot/f9c26df7/start.elf to 192.168.0.111